SeptemberHX/dde-top-panel/readme.md

 ## Behaviors

-* Always show title buttons for maxmized window and hide for unmaxminzed window
+* Always show title buttons for maxmized window and hide for unmaxminzed window (optional: show menu for maximized window on hover)
 * Show window title only when no global menu for current window

 ## Screenshot